Requirements

 To support FileCloud, you might need to setup more powerful configurations to include the following:

-• Use redundant object storage systems like open stack or Amazon S3
+• Use redundant object storage systems like Amazon S3 or compatible systems.

 • Use an HA configuration with a database cluster when running a system with many users